-My recent article on preventing bears and critter issues had as it main piece of advice a simple tenet: Try not to camp in popular campsites if possible.
+My recent article on preventing bears and critter issues had as its primary piece of advice a simple tenet: Try not to camp in popular campsites if possible.

 After the bear/critter article, I received emails and comments asking the best way to pick a site and if long trail data books had ALL the campsites.